Previous Page Next Page

 Self-Approval of Case Closure

-When a case is assigned to a supervisor, program administrator, or district director, the approval to close a case on his or her own workload must be obtained from someone higher on the management chain.
-There must be a valid business need for the self-approval, and management approval must be documented in the Comments section of the case approval page in IMPACT.
+When a case is assigned to a supervisor, program administrator, or district director, the approval to close a case on his or her own workload must be obtained from someone higher in the management chain.
+There must be a valid business need for the self-approval, and management approval must be documented in the Comments section of the Case Approval page in IMPACT.

 Review and Approval of Case Closure